Gongamax/GameSessionsManagement/docs/backend/Report.md

 ### Open-API Specification ###

-(_include a link to the YAML file containing the Open-API Specification_)

-In our [Open-API specification](), we highlight the following aspects:
+In our [Open-API specification](http-api.yaml), we highlight the following aspects:

 * The API provides endpoints for managing players, games, and sessions.
 * All GET operations that return a sequence support paging.